MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### WebView2 Now Available

 The Microsoft Edge WebView2 control allows you to embed web technologies (HTML, CSS, and JavaScript) in your native apps and is now available for the HoloLens 2.
-The WebView2 control uses Microsoft Edge as the rendering engine to display the web content in native apps.
+The WebView2 control uses the new Chromium-based Microsoft Edge as the rendering engine to display the web content in native apps.
-With WebView2, you can embed web code in different parts of your native app, or build all of the native app within a single WebView2 instance.
+With WebView2, you can embed web code in different parts of your native app or build all of the native app within a single WebView2 instance.

 ![Image shows Native UI and WebView2 components in an app.](media/hololens-insider/webview2.jpg)